george-hawkins/blender-donut-notebook/blend-modes.md

 | Color | Color |
 | Value | Luminosity |

-As you can see, there are only a few inconsistencies now:
+As you can see, there are only a few inconsistencies left now:

 | Blender | Photoshop |
 |--------|--------|